rescript-lang/rescript-compiler/docs/Runtime-representation.md

 to manipulate safely OCaml values from JavaScript.

-For example, users should not rely on how OCaml `list` is encoded in JavaScript; instead, the OCaml stdlib provide three functions: `List.cons`, `List.hd` and `List.tl`.
-JavaScript code should only rely on such three functions.
+For example, users should not rely on how OCaml `list` is encoded in JavaScript; instead, the OCaml stdlib provides three functions: `List.cons`, `List.hd` and `List.tl`.
+JavaScript code should only rely on those three functions.

 # OCaml type